deeleeramone/openbb-empty/openbb_empty/README.md

 openbb-api
 ```

-### Developing
+## Developing

-Open the `empty` extension folders and examine the code to see how the pieces interact.
+Open the `/extensions` folder and examine the code to see how the pieces interact.
 If your code changes are not being reflected after reloading the Python interpreter,
 try rebuilding the assets: